-When applying for Authority resources, the first step is the PPA.
+When applying for Authority resources, the first required step for all Projects is completing a PPA.
 All 4% Tax Credit applicants and 9% Tax Credit applicants must complete the PPA process before submitting an Application.
-Required PPA documentation includes: Project concept, location, financing assumptions and information about the development team.
-Applications will be evaluated based on the 1) site, 2) market, 3) financial feasibility and 4) development team.
-The Website's PPA section contains required forms and additional information.
+Required PPA documentation includes information related to the Project concept, location, financing assumptions, and development team.
+PPAs will be evaluated based on the five components outlined in Section VI.E below.
+The Website's PPA section contains all required submission forms and additional information.